thirdweb-dev/typescript-sdk/etc/sdk.api.md

     r: string;
     s: string;
 };

+// Warning: (ae-internal-missing-underscore) The name "PINATA_IPFS_URL" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const PINATA_IPFS_URL = "https://api.pinata.cloud/pinning/pinFileToIPFS";

 // Warning: (ae-forgotten-export) The symbol "PriceSchema" needs to be exported by the entry point index.d.ts
 //